-About PRIME
+ABOUT PRIME

-Meghalaya is a small state in the North Eastern region of India with a predominantly tribal population (85.9 percent as per the 2011 census).
-The population of the State is 29.7 lakh, about 80 percent of the population lives in rural areas and is dependent on agriculture and allied activities for their livelihoods.
 The State Government seeks to promote Entrepreneurship and understands the need for private sector led growth as core development strategies.
 Accordingly, substantial efforts have been made in the last few years towards building an entrepreneurial ecosystem in the State.

-In August 2018, the Government of Meghalaya has launched the Meghalaya Startup Policy.
+In August 2018, the Government of Meghalaya launched the Meghalaya Startup Policy.
 The main objective of the state is to, “emerge as one of the leading ‘Startup Hubs’ in India by 2023 through strategic partnerships, conducive ecosystem, investment and policy interventions”.
 The Enterprise Development Strategy and the Startup Policy are meant to ensure that startup entrepreneurs are provided holistic support from the state to launch and grow their enterprise.

 Setting up PRIME HUBS as the anchors for enterprise promotion in all district and block headquarters by upgrading existing Enterprise Facilitation Centers.
 The PRIME HUBS will be centers for Innovation, Knowledge sharing, Incubation and Skill development